prob140/prob140.github.io/prereqs_old.md

+---
+layout: page
-# Data 140 Math Prerequisites #
+title: Prob 140 Math Prerequisites
+---

-### A. Adhikari ###
+### A. Adhikari, Fall 2020 ###

-**The [course](http://prob140.org/textbook/content/README.html) assumes fluency with all of the math below.** These concepts, results, and methods will be used without explanation.
+**The [course](http://prob140.org/textbook/README.html) assumes fluency with all of the math below.** The concepts, results, and methods will be used without explanation.
 If you've forgotten some of it, please review the relevant materialss.
 The more confident you are with this math content, the faster you will be able to grasp the material of the course.

 **Please do the exercises.** They are based on calculations that come up frequently.